-- The appropriate bid specification committee must compile the specifications for each procurement transaction for goods or services by the Municipality, depending on the department involved. - 2) Specifications - - a) must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services; - must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organization, or an authority accredited or recognised by the South African National Accreditation System with which the equipment or material or workmanship should comply; - c) must, where possible, be described in terms of performance required and / or in terms of descriptive characteristics for design; - d) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labelling of conformity certification; - e) may not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent"; - f) must indicate each specific goal or functionality for which points may be awarded in terms of the points system set out in the Preferential Procurement Policy Framework Act, 2000, read with the Preferential Procurement Regulations 2011 as amended: and - g) must be approved by either the chief financial officer or relevant senior manager prior to publication of the invitation for bids in terms of paragraph 22 of this Policy. - 3) The bid specification committee must be composed of the senior manager and at least one professional with required technical expertise from the department responsible for the function involved (requiring the goods or services), senior manager legal services and supply chain management practitioner from the supply chain management unit, and may, when appropriate, include local economic development officer and external specialist advisors - 4) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts.
+The appropriate bid specification committee must compile the specifications for each procurement transaction for goods or services by the Municipality, depending on the department involved.

+2) Specifications -

+- a) must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services; - must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organization, or an authority accredited or recognised by the South African National Accreditation System with which the equipment or material or workmanship should comply; - c) must, where possible, be described in terms of performance required and / or in terms of descriptive characteristics for design; - d) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labelling of conformity certification; - e) may not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent"; - f) must indicate each specific goal or functionality for which points may be awarded in terms of the points system set out in the Preferential Procurement Policy Framework Act, 2000, read with the Preferential Procurement Regulations 2017 as amended; and - g) must be approved by either the chief financial officer or relevant senior manager prior to publication of the invitation for bids in terms of paragraph 22 of this Policy. - 3) A bid specification committee must be composed of one or more officials of the municipality preferably the line manager responsible for the function concerned, and may, when appropriate, include external specialist advisors. - 4) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts.